 - The hyper SFN (H-SFN) is broadcast by the cell and increments by one when the SFN wraps around;

-- Paging Hyperframe (PH) refers to the H-SFN in which the UE starts monitoring paging DRX during a Paging Time Window (PTW) used in RRC_IDLE.
+- Paging Hyperframe (PH) refers to the H-SFN in which the UE starts monitoring paging according to DRX during a Paging Time Window (PTW) used in RRC_IDLE.
 The PH and PTW are determined based on a formula (see TS 38.304 [10]) that is known by the AMF, UE and NG-RAN;

 - H-SFN, PH and PTW are used if the eDRX cycle is greater than 10.24 seconds;

-- When the eDRX cycle is longer than the system information modification period, the UE verifies that stored system information remains valid before establishing an RRC connection.
+- When the RRC_IDLE eDRX cycle is longer than the system information modification period, the UE verifies that stored system information remains valid before establishing an RRC connection.